EmreDogann/MARS/README.md

 Features include:
 - Save/Load System
-- Level Editor with saving/loading (have ability to create completely new custom levels)
+- Level Editor with saving/loading (have the ability to create completely new custom levels)
 - Enemies
-- Score system
+- Score System
-- Player health system
+- Player Health System
 - Powerups
-- Extra movement mechanics: Double jumping, dashing.
+- Additional Movement Mechanics: double jumping, dashing.
 Mechanics were inspired by Celeste.

 This was created in a couple of months as part of my Programming in Java course.